GabeStah/Airbrake.io/Copy/Language Page Rewrites/JavaScript/text.md

 ## Features

 `Airbrake-JS` includes a range of JavaScript-specific features designed to improve your workflow and ease error reporting throughout your project's development life cycle.
-Have a glance at a handful of those features below, or take a look at the [official documentation](https://github.com/airbrake/airbrake-js) for more information.
+Have a glance at a handful of those features below, or take a look at the [documentation](https://github.com/airbrake/airbrake-js) for more information.

 ### Robust Module and Framework Integration